Winnie Loo

 Winnie Loo was born in Ipoh, Perak—Malaysia’s former tin mining capital—the eighth of nine children in a family that ran tin mining and iron foundry businesses.
 Her passion for hair emerged at twelve, when she began experimenting by cutting and styling her mother’s hair.

 Family expectations pointed toward traditional education.
+In a Malaysian-Chinese household where eight siblings had followed conventional paths, choosing hairdressing over a university degree was an act of quiet defiance that required careful negotiation.
 She leveraged a missed university entry exam deadline to convince her father to let her study hairdressing in London instead.
 In 1976, at twenty, she enrolled at Morris Masterclass International for her comprehensive diploma and took cutting courses at Vidal Sassoon—graduating from both.

-London should have launched her career.
+London should have vindicated the gamble.
 Instead, discrimination defined those years.
-Physically small at just over 40 kilograms, she was nicknamed “Tiny Winnie” and treated as incompetent.
+Physically small at just over 40 kilograms, she was nicknamed “Tiny Winnie” and treated as incompetent by colleagues who assumed her size reflected her ability.
 Customers refused her services, saying “she must be the new kid on the block.”
 She was relegated to shampooing and perming while colleagues with less training cut hair.
+The credentials she had earned counted for nothing against the prejudice she encountered daily.

 When six colleagues became one common enemy #